 Over time, however, all these little things add up and began to eat away at my workday.
 When you add that writing is a profession about wrangling creative energy, little household and family tasks can be big procrastination tools, too.
 If I’m not careful, the wide open space of a day at home can sometimes produce less than I used to write for 30 minutes on my lunch break.

 So this week I decided to re-start my early morning habit.
 Like it or not, I work best when my writing is the first thing I think about every morning — before the conversations and complications of the day begin.
 Before I’ve checked Facebook or listened to the radio or fought with anyone about whether their shirt and shorts match or if they absolutely have to wear socks to school today.
 [Answers: no and yes.
 Giving in on the first one, standing firm against foot fungus.]

 For me, it’s not just about the hours I have available to write.
 It’s about making my writing a priority, and that sometimes starts before I do!

 This is the first post in a series of my personal tips for other writers and creative professionals who have trouble keeping their busy brains focused (and those who don’t).

 Stay tuned for more!
 And, if you would like to be notified whenever I post a new blog for writers, simply subscribe to my newsletter and check the box for “I’m a… WRITER.”

 Sign up for M.J’s Mailing list & read Late for the Holidays FREE!
 Sign Me Up!

 M.J.
-Pullen is a Distracted Writer and the mom of two boys in Roswell, Georgia, where she is absolutely late for something important right now.
+Pullen is a distracted writer and the mom of two boys in Roswell, Georgia, where she is absolutely late for something important right now.
 Her books include quirky romantic comedies and playful women's fiction.
 She blogs erratically with writing advice, random observations, and reflections on raising very loud kids and dogs.
 Join her Distracted Readers newsletter list for updates, free content, giveaways and more.